The Anniversary (1968 film): Production

 Davis was required to wear self-adhesive eye patches for her role, which not only proved to be a constant irritant, but affected her equilibrium as well.

 Sheila Hancock knew Davis had wanted Jill Bennett to replace her, but Bennett wasn't available.
 The concept of the Hollywood star system was foreign to Hancock, a veteran of the English Stage Company at the Royal Court Theatre, and she resented the fawning attention paid to Davis based on her past successes.
 When everyone on the lot arrived to watch the star film her first scene, Hancock was "dumbfounded ...
 It took me a while to realize this was the way Bette Davis was used to operating.
 She was a queen, after all."

 The film was shot at the Elstree Studios in Hertfordshire.
 Its estimated budget was $1,450,000.
 It grossed $1,352,000 in the United States alone.

 Reception

 Critical reception

-The British premiere was held at the Rialto cinema in London on the 11th of February 1968.
+The British premiere was held at the Rialto cinema in London on 11 February 1968.

 In her review in The New York Times, Renata Adler said the film "is not a distinguished example of the Terrifying Older Actress Filicidal Mummy genre, but it isn't too heavy.
 And the genre isn't that distinguished after all."

 TV Guide rates the film three out of a possible four stars and comments, "Davis is great, but the film suffers from the staginess of the play on which it was based."